 How Network for Animals is working to stop this

-Our major focus is to protect elephants in southern Africa.
-Network for Animals has supplied funding for ranger patrols and for canine anti-poaching units in the Kruger National Park and the Addo National Park.
+One of our major focuses is to protect elephants in southern Africa.
+Network for Animals has supplied funding for ranger patrols, food and kennelling for canine anti-poaching units in the Kruger National Park and the Addo National Park.
+We provide elephant tracking collars for Addo elephants and have expanded elephant range in the Eastern Cape.
+We are now in the middle of a major project to repopulate Addo with tusked elephants.

 In 2018, our supporters financed the relocation of a 27-strong elephant family to an area of Addo where they were hunted to extinction 150 years ago.
 The elephant family lived in the main area of the park but could not move across the road and railway line which cuts through the park.
 NFA, working with South African National Parks, selected a suitable family, brought in an expert game-capture team, and moved them to an idyllic wilderness.